Introduction to Qualitative Analysis

 Chromatography

 Chromatographic techniques are used to separate and analyse complex mixtures.
-High-performance liquid chromatography (HPLC) and gas chromatography (GC) are valuable tools in qualitative analysis.
+High-performance liquid chromatography (HPLC) and gas chromatography (GC) are valuable tools in chemical analysis.

 Identifying metal ions through complex formation.